GameChat: Multi-LLM Dialogue for Safe, Agile, and Socially Optimal Multi-Agent Navigation in Constrained Environments: METHODOLOGY

 \subsection{Technical Approach}

-Our overall technical approach is diagrammed in Figure~\ref{flowchart}.
-First, at the earliest time $t$ when the agents observe each other (i.e. $\mathbf{x}^j_t \in \mathcal{O}^i(\mathbf{x}^i_t)$ and $\mathbf{x}^i_t \in \mathcal{O}^j(\mathbf{x}^j_t)$), the agents begin sending messages back and forth until consensus is reached or enough messages are sent without an agreement.
-Based on the consensus, the agents assign themselves \textit{leader} or \textit{follower} roles, determining which agent will pass through $\mathcal{Q}$ first.
-If an SMG is detected before the dialogue comes to a consensus (or if no agreement is reached), the agents will default to and continue executing Strategy 1.
+Our technical approach is illustrated in Figure~\ref{flowchart}.
+At the earliest time $t$ when agents observe each other (i.e., $\mathbf{x}^j_t \in \mathcal{O}^i(\mathbf{x}^i_t)$ and $\mathbf{x}^i_t \in \mathcal{O}^j(\mathbf{x}^j_t)$), they begin exchanging messages until they reach a consensus or exhaust messages without agreement.
+Then, the agents assign themselves \textit{leader} and \textit{follower} roles, determining who will traverse $\mathcal{Q}$ first.
+If an SMG is detected before consensus or if communication fails, the agents default to Strategy 1 (defined in Section \ref{sec: GT strat}).

-At each time step, the agents check to see if they are in an SMG (equivalent to detecting an imminent collision).
-To accomplish this, the agents compute a ray originating from their respective position and moving in the direction of their respective headings.
-If the rays intersect and the time intervals when the agents will occupy $\mathcal{Q}$ overlap, then the agents are in an SMG.
-If roles were not already assigned through communication, the agents will assign themselves roles using Strategy 1 until a consensus is reached, based on which they may change their roles.
-The leader will move at $v_{\text{max}}$ toward the goal and the follower will slow down just enough to reach $\mathcal{Q}$ right as the leader leaves it.
-We enforce the follower's slowdown by changing the upper bound of the linear velocity constraint (\ref{eq: umax}) from $v_{\text{max}}$ to $\frac{d_i v_{\text{max}}} {l + d_j}$.
+At each time step, agents check for SMGs—equivalent to imminent collisions—by casting rays from their positions in the direction of their headings.
+If these rays intersect and the agents' $\mathcal{Q}$ occupancy time intervals overlap, an SMG is present.
+If roles haven't been assigned, the agents default to Strategy 1 to assign them, potentially updating roles once consensus is reached.
+The leader proceeds at $v_{\text{max}}$, while the follower slows down to arrive just as the leader exits.
+This slowdown is enforced by updating the upper bound of the linear velocity constraint (\ref{eq: umax}) from $v_{\text{max}}$ to $\frac{d_i v_{\text{max}}} {l + d_j}$.

 \begin{theorem} \textsc{GameChat} yields minimally invasive trajectories (see Definition \ref{def: min inv}). \end{theorem}

 \begin{proof} The leader simply follows their desired trajectory, so there is no change in heading or velocity.
 The follower does not change their heading either.
 Their velocity is decreased by $v_{max} - \frac{d_i v_{\text{max}}} {l + d_j}$ until they reach $\mathcal{Q}$, but any less significant decrease in velocity would not prevent the collision.
 Therefore, the new trajectories are minimally invasive. \end{proof}